Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 Finishing the cabin leaves a mark on the poor thing: sometimes "bad," sometimes "good."
 This mark makes her an embodiment of one of the psychological archetypes: Rage, Anger, Love, Betrayal, Power, Thrill, and so on — there are many of them.
 Archetypes are written with a capital letter because these are not minor changes, they fully rewrite reality: Princess changes visually, her manner of communication changes, her voice changes, the cabin changes.

-I want to give the developers special respect for the systematic & systemic rewriting of Princess — it's cool.
+I want to give the developers special respect for the systematic & systemic rewriting of Princess — it's really cool.

 In a new cabin, a player has to decide what to do with the consequence of their moral choice in the previous one: